Satisfactory: Plot

-The player character, an unnamed, female FICSIT employee known as a Pioneer, is dropped onto the surface of MASSAGE-2(AB)b from orbit via a drop pod controlled by FICSIT's AI, ADA.
+The player character, an unnamed female FICSIT employee known as a Pioneer, is dropped onto the surface of MASSAGE-2(AB)b from orbit via a drop pod controlled by FICSIT's AI, ADA.
 The pod's orientation is interrupted by a cryptic message.
 Despite a malfunction with all the pod's parachutes, the Pioneer manages to land safely, one of only a few Pioneers in the region to have successfully done so.
 The Pioneer finds herself without memories, claimed by ADA to be due to retrograde amnesia.
 Following an onboarding program to refresh the Pioneer's knowledge, she is able to build the HUB, her home base.
 The Pioneer then constructs a space elevator to commence what ADA refers to as "Project Assembly".
 ADA reveals that it is actually part of a larger plan known as the Save the Day Program, intended to save Earth.
 While she does not explain why Earth is in danger, she later implies it is due to corporations' short-sighted destruction of the environment for profits, causing the planet to start becoming uninhabitable.

 Finding mysterious alien artifacts known as Mercer Spheres and Somersloops advances a secondary plot line involving a nameless alien intelligence that attempts to speak to the Pioneer via telepathy.
 While ADA at first believes the abnormal brainwaves when collecting the artifacts to be a sign of brain damage, she eventually realizes it is an attempt to communicate, and uses the Pioneer as an organic conduit to speak to the alien.
 She gradually deciphers the alien's cryptic speech, and the alien assists ADA and the Pioneer in developing a pocket dimension storage system known as the Dimensional Depot, which can transfer the data of materials to and from the alien's dimension using a dimensional rift it calls a "window".
 While the alien suggests making it a "door", ADA comments that it would be dangerous or deadly to the Pioneer.
 If enough artifacts are found, ADA gains enough knowledge to communicate directly with the alien without the use of the Pioneer, and the alien cuts off communication with the player.

-When the Pioneer has finished all the Project Assembly tiers, the nature of Project Assembly is revealed to be a starship being constructed via the elevator's orbital platform.
+When the Pioneer has finished all the Project Assembly phases, the nature of Project Assembly is revealed to be a starship being constructed via the elevator's orbital platform.
 The Pioneer assists in launching the ship, and it deploys its warp drive system to exit the star system.
 ADA leaves along with it, though she creates an exact duplicate of herself to remain on the planet, and gives the Pioneer a promotion, implying their continued work for FICSIT.